Managing Python Packages

 Manual Installation

-The utility functions slicer.util.pip_install
+The utility functions slicer.util.pip_install and slicer.util.pip_uninstall are still available

 for backward compatibility and usage from the Python console.